Planning a Wedding Reception Menu with your Clients - Part 1

 Creating a great wedding reception menu doesn't necessarily require a big budget, but it does require some planning (not to mention common sense).

 And by no means am I suggesting that you need to be a caterer yourself.
-On the contrary, your role as a professional wedding planner is to prepare your clients for meeting with indivual wedding experts; in this case the caterer or hotel food and beverage director.
+On the contrary, your role as a professional wedding planner is to prepare your clients for meeting with individual wedding experts; in this case the caterer or hotel food and beverage director.

-1. It will help you, the wedding planner, narrow down the list of potential wedding caterers that you should begin contacting for the wedding.
+Reason #1.
+It will help you, the wedding planner, narrow down the list of potential wedding caterers that you should begin contacting for the wedding.

-2. It prepares your clients for the face-to-face initial meeting with the wedding caterer.
+Reason #2.
+It prepares your clients for the face-to-face initial meeting with the wedding caterer.

-Have clients create a 'wish list' of foods they love and foods they dislike(hate is such a strong word).
+2. Have clients create a ‘wish list’ of foods they love and foods they dislike(hate is such a strong word).
 To get the ball rolling try asking questions like:

 * What are some of your favorite restaurants?